LittleD3092/My-Vault/Computer Networks/Application.md

 - Some applications need a guaranteed throughput of $r \text{ bits/sec}$.
 - Applications that have throughput requirements are said to be ==bandwidth-sensitive applications==.
+- While bandwidth-sensitive applications have specific throughput requirements, ==elastic applications== can make use of as much, or as little, throughput as happens to be available.
+Like file transfer for example.

 ### Timing

+A transport-layer protocol can also provide timing guarantees.
+An example guarantee might be that every bit that the sender pumps into the socket arrives at the receiver's socket no more than $100 \text{ msec}$ later.

 ### Security

+A transport protocol can provide an application with one or more security services.

 ---